lyndon025/playtested/src/content/article/2023-04-10-tesla-and-his-team-of-historic-figures-against-hordes-of-monsters--first-impressions---te.md

 ---
-title: "Tesla and his team of historic figures against hordes of monsters | First Impressions - Tesla Force"
+author: lyndonguitar
+category: Review
-description: "Tesla Force is set in a world where Nikola Tesla's inventions have started glitching and are opening portals around the world, spawning beings from another dimension that mostly resembles lovecraftian horror beings.
-It’s up to Nikola Tesla himself and his ragtag group of historical figures to stop this madness once and for all."
+description: Tesla Force is set in a world where Nikola Tesla's inventions have started glitching and are opening portals around the world, spawning beings from another dimension that mostly resembles lovecraftian horror beings.
+It’s up to Nikola Tesla himself and his ragtag group of historical figures to stop this madness once and for all.
+featured: false
 pubDate: 2023-04-10
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "tesla-force"]
+tags:
-featured: false
+- taptap
+- tesla-force
-thumb: "/images/reviews/2023-04-10-tesla-and-his-team-of-historic-figures-against-hordes-of-monsters--first-impressions---te-0.avif"
+thumb: /images/reviews/2023-04-10-tesla-and-his-team-of-historic-figures-against-hordes-of-monsters--first-impressions---te-0.avif
+title: Tesla and his team of historic figures against hordes of monsters | First Impressions
+  - Tesla Force
 ---

 <div class="gallery">